More Resources to Support Your 'Rockstar' Leadership Career

-Between slide 29 and 30 Keynote/Slide 32 Powerpoint is another hidden slide.
-Which is just a bit of map of the relationship between learning and the various HR elements it impacts upon.
+Between slides 29 and 30 Keynote/Slide 32 Powerpoint is another hidden slide.
+This is just a bit of map of the relationship between learning and the various HR elements it impacts upon.
 You may or may not find this useful.

 I wish you well, it is an exciting adventure and one that you and your leaders will love, once you get all your systems in place to support it.
 So much more engaging and empowering for everyone!

 The following documents are available for you to download: